National Museum Belgrade – Serbian 19th Century Painting

 For the penetration of Romanticist concepts, the education of Serbian painters in Vienna and Munich, as well as trips to Italy were crucial.
 Additionally, social and political conditions contributed to the Romantic expression in the Serbian art, that accomplished its highest achievements in the late 1860s and the beginning of 1870s.

 Thus, stylistically and thematically, Romanticism brought notable innovations: greater freedom of strokes and composition, warm colours complemented by the play of light and shadow.
 Most Serbian artists of that period reflected the national-historical content in their paintings.
-However, clients’ needs kept the iconography and the portrait painting popular.
+However, clients’ needs kept the iconography and portrait painting popular.

 Đura Jakšić